Burano Itinerary from Murano Venice

 Powered by GetYourGuide

-Day 5: Exploring Sirmione
+Day 5: Sirmione

 Morning to Afternoon:

-Explore Scaligero Castle (amazing photo ops).
+Explore Scaligero Castle (amazing photo ops!).

 Walk to the Grottoes of Catullus, ancient Roman ruins on the lake’s edge.